ColeBaxendale/AC_Simulator_Embedded_Systems/README.md

 # README for Thermostat Control System

-## Introduction
+## Project Overview
-This project is a thermostat control system designed for embedded platforms.
-The primary goal is to maintain a user-defined temperature setpoint by actively reading current temperature and toggling a heating element (simulated by an LED) on or off.
+This project, "AC Simulator Embedded Systems," was designed to simulate the temperature regulation aspect of an air conditioning system using embedded systems, specifically targeting the Texas Instruments development boards.
+The problem it addresses is real-time hardware interaction and control, common in many IoT devices today, like smart thermostats.
+By managing hardware peripherals and implementing control logic, the system maintains a user-defined temperature setpoint, mimicking a fundamental smart climate control scenario.

 ## Prerequisites
 Embedded system hardware (like the Texas Instruments board)